Who are the Knights of Columbus?

 Culture of Life Activities

-Our Chancellor and his family maintained our Memorial Garden to the Unborn Children throughout the summer at the front of St. Francis of Assisi Church.
-Annual donations of $150.00 each were made to Right to Life and Birthright Associations and participation by Council members in pro-life advocacy included marches on-Island and in Washington.
-Two Executive members continued to serve as Directors on Birthright and on key standing committees, including advertising and fundraising.
+Our Council Chancellor and his family continued to maintain our Memorial Garden to Unborn Children at the entrance of the St. Francis of Assisi Church.
+Annual donations of $150 each were made to the Right to Life and Birthright Associations.
+Two Executive members continued to serve as Directors on Birthright and on key standing committees including advertising and fundraising.
 Together they devoted 75 hours to Birthright this year, for a total of 170 hours by Council members promoting Culture of Life.
 We also donated $500 to enable a group of students to travel by bus to Ottawa for a Right to Life march on Parliament Hill.

-year to serve at our Charter Night Dinner in May.
-Six young people assisted in setting up, serving, and closing the breakfast/brunch in February.
-We hosted 9 barbecues at the Cornwall Plaza between May and October, including three during the summer.
-This provided a significant source of fundraising for participation at the Steubenville Leadership Convention in Nova Scotia in July by three youth delegates from our Pastoral Unit.
-With these funds, we also presented in September four $250.00 bursaries to high school students pursuing post-secondary studies, a significant increase from one bursary which we traditionally awarded in the past.
+We hosted 5 barbecues at the Cornwall Plaza between May and October, including three during the summer.
+This provided significant fundraising for participation at the Steubenville Leadership Convention in Nova Scotia in July by three youth delegates from our Pastoral Unit.
+With these funds we also presented in September four $250.00 bursaries to high school students pursuing post-secondary studies, a significant increase from one bursary which we traditionally awarded in the past.

-In closing, we continue to reap the benefits of many newcomer Knights attending meetings regularly, playing active roles in our fund-raising and community service ventures, and showing real leadership in many Council activities, including recruitment.
-This we feel is one of the best indicators of a healthy Council with a strong, sustainable future ahead.
+In closing, we continue to reap the benefits of many of our newcomer Knights attending meetings regularly, playing active roles in our fund-raising and community service ventures, and showing real leadership in many Council activities, including recruitment.
+This we feel is one of the best indicators of healthy, sustainable growth as a Council.